pschaeflein/BlogArticles/Intro to JSON/article.md

 }
 ~~~

+If this looks complicated, don't worry; many tools like PowerApps can generate a schema for you based on some sample JSON.
+You can easily generate a schema online using the [JSON Schame Validator and Generator](https://extendsclass.com/json-schema-validator.html); I used it to generate the schema above.

+Why bother?
+Well once you have a scehma, you can get syntax checking and intellisense in tools like Visual Studio Code.
+Power Apps and Power Automate use schemas to determine what name/value pairs are available in your application.

-You can add a property to your JSON to indicate the URL of the JSON schema; for example, to indicate that a file is a Microsoft Teams manifest, includes this schema URL:
+You can add a property to your JSON to indicate the URL of the JSON schema; for example, to indicate that a file is a Microsoft Teams manifest, include this schema URL:

 ~~~JSON
 {